The FBA Profiler

 Standardization-

-Standardization of the FBA Profiler was accomplished in two phases: Phase one of the process involved soliciting ratings from parents, teachers, and students within a suburban Minnesota school district.
-This resulted in “base norms” from approximately 700 ratings.
-Phase two of the overall standardization process involved posting internet web-based rating forms for parents to rate their children, teachers to rate their students, and anyone to rate themselves.
-This on-line FBA Profiler rating method has allowed anyone with an internet connection to take part in the broader standardization process and facilitated the gathering of normative data from across the country.
-The web-based FBA Profiler has also enabled ongoing monitoring and revision of the norms.
-Due to a tendency for such on-line behavior ratings to be dominated by subjects with existing or suspected behavioral difficulties, additional subject and demographic information has been utilized in order to “normalize” the population of subjects actually selected for the standardization process.
-FBA Profiler rating items have also been included in an alternate learning disability/learning style rating scale (Cognitive Processing Inventory) which additionally has supported the establishment of a “normal” distribution of ratings.
+The initial preliminary standardization process involved posting internet web-based rating forms for parents to rate their children, teachers to rate their students, and anyone to rate themselves.
+This on-line FBA Profiler rating allowed anyone with an internet connection to take part in the initial standardization process and facilitated the gathering of normative data from across the country.
+Due to a tendency for such on-line behavior ratings to be dominated by subjects with existing or suspected behavioral difficulties, additional subject and demographic information was utilized in order to “normalize” the population of subjects actually selected for the preliminary standardization process.
+FBA Profiler rating items were also included in an alternate online learning disability/learning style rating scale (Cognitive Processing Inventory) which additionally supported the initial establishment of a “normal” distribution of ratings.

 Table 1.1